-> At first I thought it odd to find a supermarket located here, along with a modern shopping centre inside one of the old buildings.
-But I soon realised this is not just a shopping village, it’s also a village centre for the few thousand people who live nearby, on residential parts of Bærums Verk.
+At first I thought it odd to find a supermarket located here, along with a modern shopping centre inside one of the old buildings.
+But I soon realised this is not just a shopping village, it's also a village centre for the few thousand people who live nearby in the residential parts of Bærums Verk.

-> The centre straddles the River Lomma and its distinct areas are linked by several bridges, making for a picturesque environment – especially with the snow!
+The centre straddles the River Lomma and its distinct areas are linked by several bridges, making for a picturesque environment – especially with the snow!

 There were a lot of people about especially families with young children, but I couldn't seem to spot the Christmas market that had been advertised.

 It turns out the centre was a lot bigger than I first realised, and a short walk along the river took me past a frozen waterfall to Verksgata, home of many more boutiques and at last, the Christmas market!

 The centre hosts a program of activities throughout December, mainly aimed at families with young children.
 As I wandered around Verksgata it gradually became a picture postcard Scandinavian Christmas… there were reindeer pulling children on sledges, Glühwein by the bucket and yes, even chestnuts roasting on an open fire!

 Surprisingly so for such a market, there was some pretty decent stuff on sale.
 Between the stalls and the boutiques, there was arts, crafts, interiors, toys, hats, clothing, chocolate, and a whole load of Christmas food.
 For the hungry there were a couple of cafes and restaurants, including an impressive looking Pancake House!